Market

 Insolvency and Bankruptcy Code, 2016;

-The Directors also acknowledges and appreciates the
+The Directors also acknowledges and appreciates

 for their hard work, dedication, commitment and

 efforts.
-The Directors also wish to place on record
+The Directors also express their gratitude

-their appreciation for the continuous co-operation,
+for the continuous co-operation, assistance and

-assistance and support extended by all stakeholders,
+support extended by all stakeholders, Government

-Government Authorities, Financial Institutions, Banks,
+Authorities, Financial Institutions, Banks, Customers,

-Customers, Dealers, Suppliers etc. of the Company.
+Dealers, Suppliers etc. of the Company.

 For and on behalf of the Board of Directors